 This project is tapping into the deep expertise that houseless communities have already developed in response to dangerous living conditions, pooling collective knowledge to enable people to learn from each other across geographies.
-It is also arming communities with information about their sites' precise types and levels of pollution.
-Finally, it is providing tools for communities to reduce risks, themselves, or push government agencies to do so.
+It is also arming communities with information about their sites' precise types and levels of pollution, and is providing tools for communities to reduce risks, themselves, or push government agencies to do so.
 Finally, it is contributing to Right 2 Survive and other groups’ efforts to build a national movement for Sleep Not Sweeps, House Keys Not Handcuffs.

-Ultimately, this project aims to ensure that houseless communities establish greater control over urban space, emerging better equipped to fight for more just land use, housing, healthcare, and police systems.
+Ultimately, this project aims to ensure that houseless communities establish greater control over urban space, supporting efforts to fight for more just land use, housing, police, and healthcare systems.

 * We follow the lead of houseless-led activist organization Right 2 Survive in referring to people living without shelter as “houseless” rather than homeless: home is where the heart is, the thinking goes, and just because someone lacks a home, does not mean they lack a heart.